One of the verses that has meant a great deal to me is 1 Timothy 6:12:

-Whether it’s serving with FAC‘s / The Mustard Seed’s Yellowjackets Street Ministry, where I have the opportunity to pray and love on the marginalized in our city, or engaging new immigrants and families in conversation through the YYC lunch programs, or helping out with one of many opportunities at FAC both online or onsite, I feel God has given me the confidence to step out of my comfort zone and step into service.
+Whether it’s serving with The Mustard Seed’s Yellow Jackets Street Ministry where I have the opportunity to pray with and love the marginalized in our city, or engaging new immigrants and families in conversation through the YYC lunch programs, or helping out with one of many opportunities at FAC both online or onsite, I feel God has given me the confidence to step out of my comfort zone and step into service.
 I’ve learned it’s not a matter of skill sets or perfection; God is looking for presence and willingness.
 I serve because of the faith God has given me to “fight the good fight.”

 Serving in a Changing Landscape

 For me, serving over this past year has radically changed, as life has for all of us dealing with the pandemic.
 I recall when it all started one of the questions I posed in prayer was, “What’s next, Lord?”
 Faithfully, God has shown me that He is in control.
 He’s given me numerous opportunities to serve in various capacities this past year, regardless of the limitations COVID-19 has introduced.
 It has been a joy and honour to be of service, and the Lord has shown me and continues to show me that although restrictions and protocols for health and safety are paramount, His message and presence is even more critical.
 Serving is such a rewarding experience for me.
 It affords me yet another chance to engage with those in need and to show the love and compassion that the Lord has for each one of us.